Shilin-Zhao/CS149/asst3/README.md

 - **Exclusive Scan**: Implemented using CUDA kernels for upsweep and downsweep phases following the standard parallel scan algorithm
 - **Find Repeats**: Uses the implemented scan to compute prefix sums of equality flags to locate repeated elements
 - **Power-of-2 Handling**: Properly handles arrays rounded up to the next power of 2 as required by the algorithm
-- **Kernel Optimization**: Careful thread block sizing and grid dimension calculations for efficient GPU utilization
+- **Kernel Optimization**: Optimized thread block and grid dimensions for efficient GPU utilization

 ### Performance Results